-Alison Silverio is entering her second year as the head women’s tennis coach at Oregon.
+Alison Silverio is entering her third year as the head women’s tennis coach at Oregon.
 She joined the Ducks as the 10th head coach in UO history in June of 2014.

 Silverio made a splash in her first season at the helm, posting an 11-10 overall mark and a 4-6 record in Pac-12 play – the most wins in conference play in over a decade.
 She guided Marlou Kluiving to 23 singles victories, seventh-most in a single-season ever at Oregon.
 Silverio also coached the freshman sensation team of Nia Rose and Alyssa Tobita to a staggering 25-10 record in doubles play, good for second on the Oregon all-time single-season wins list.